nickwangyoui/halloween2019/README.md

 This is a place where the Youi team can put up photos of their halloween costumes.

 Want to meet our friends?
-Head to [pets of youi page](http://nickwangyoui.github.io/costumesofyoui2019)
+Head to [costumes of youi page](http://nickwangyoui.github.io/costumesofyoui2019)

 ## A little note about this website